 Hand in hand with gun selection is ammo availability.
 The .357 Magnum is still among the top five most popular handgun cartridges worldwide.
-You can find it at any retailer who stocks ammunition, no matter how remote the locale.
+You can find it at any retailer that stocks ammunition, no matter how remote the locale.
 There is a tremendous variety available; everything from reduced recoil loads to max-pressure bear loads, and everything in between.
-Plus, even if you couldn’t find any .357 rounds (Remember the 2008 – 2014 ammo shortage?), you could still, in all likelihood, find .38 Special, and at least have something to stuff into your gun which would get you by until some magnums happened along.
+Plus, even if you couldn’t find any .357 rounds (remember the 2008 – 2014 ammo shortage?), you could still, in all likelihood, find .38 Special, and at least have something to stuff into your gun which would get you by until some magnums happened along.

 7. Rifles and Carbines

 The .357 is not just a handgun round.
 Several rifles and carbines are chambered for it.
 A .357 Magnum long-gun brings this cartridge into a whole other realm.
 The longer barrel boosts the bullet’s velocity by a substantial amount over the shorter barrels found on handguns.
-This allows a shooter or hunter to carry a compact rifle and a handgun which share common ammunition.
+This allows a shooter or hunter to carry a compact rifle and a handgun that share common ammunition.
 The ultra-heavy bullet loads now on the market become serious deer medicine when fired from a rifle.

 8. Cartridge Interchange